HarisTahir2003/Deep-Learning-Project-Group-17/README.md

 # Deep Learning Project

-This repository contains four Jupyter Notebooks implementing and comparing deep learning approaches for automated analysis of chest X-ray images.
-The models focus on segmenting lung regions and classifying the presence of Tuberculosis (TB) using a combination of CNN-based and Transformer-based architectures.
-Specifically, the repository includes:

-1. **SENet** – A SEResNet50-based classifier trained directly on preprocessed raw chest X-rays.
-2. **UNet++** – A segmentation model that isolates lung regions for cleaner downstream classification.
-3. **UNet++ + SENet** – A two-stage pipeline where UNet++ segments lung areas, followed by SENet classification on the segmented output for improved diagnostic performance.
-4. **Swin Transformer** – A Vision Transformer model applied to chest X-ray classification to explore attention-based learning.

-Each notebook includes detailed preprocessing, training logic, evaluation metrics (Dice, IoU, classification reports), and GradCAM++ visualizations to interpret the model’s decision-making.
-This project demonstrates the effectiveness of combining segmentation and classification, and explores the use of Transformers in medical imaging.

 The repository contains the following files:

 * **UNetPretrained.ipynb** – Trains a UNet++ model for lung segmentation.